Want to slip us some love? Email it.

 They’ve brought in some big guns to help, however, as Graham Baba Architects have designed the new space.
 It’s so early in the project that elements like the logo, above, are still in draft mode.

-Le Zinc is the first new project for Boutillier beyond his Maximillien original.
+Le Zinc is the first new project for Boutillier beyond his Maximilien original.
 He says he strategized a lot about where his venture should call home and decided the vibrant culture and sheer numbers of people moving to the area were what he needed to make the new restaurant and bar successful.

 Along with the more casual food, visitors to Le Zinc should expect a more casual, comfortably worn experience — maybe a little like a zinc-toped bar?

 “In France, when you say you’re going to the zinc, back in the day, it meant you were going to the bar,” Boutillier said.
-“We have a zinc-topped bar at Maximillien.
+“We have a zinc-topped bar at Maximilien.
 If feels nice, warm and gets a patina — not too shiny, antique, very subdued.”

 With construction of the apartment building still wrapping up, the buildout of the project is in the earliest of stages so you’ll have a bit of a wait before you, too, can go to Le Zinc.
 The target is a mid-May opening.